Frinton-On-Sea Town Sign

 i.
 High Speed Broadband

-Frinton was successful in achieving the required percentage of votes in the BT 'Race to Infinity' initiative to enable HighSpeed Broadband to be installed in the area in the near future.
+Frinton was successful in achieving the required percentage of votes in the BT 'Race to Infinity' initiative to enable HighSpeed Broadband to be installed in the area.
 In fact, this achievement was reported in the Wall Street Journal.

-As a result, BT has been increasing the Broadband speed since June 2011.
+As a result, BT have been increasing the Broadband speed since June 2011, and residents have been approached by BT with regard to upgrading their internet connections.
 To check your line speed, access the website (www.bt.com) and enter your postcode.

 j.
 Local Listings of Houses of Architectural Importance

-Local organisations who have shown an interest are being invited to attend a half-day workshop in March 2011.
-This has been arranged by the Heritage & Conservation Manager at Tendring District Council, and will provide an opportunity for further discussion on the feasibility of this proposal.
+Local organisations were represented at a half-day workshop in March 2011.
+This was arranged by the Heritage & Conservation Manager at Tendring District Council, and provided an opportunity for further discussion on the feasibility of this proposal.
+However, no further developments have been reported.

-We are always happy to receive communications from Residents, whether it is to give us good news or to express your concerns.
+We are always happy to receive communications from Residents, whether it is to give us good news or to express your concerns on local issues.
+We would also like to hear from you regarding national issues as we have the opportunity to air our views on such matters via our membership of the National Organisation of Residents' Associations.
 Therefore, do please email us.